-3.1 The Engineering Business Panel reports to the Non-Marine Committee.
+3.1 The International Casualty Reinsurance Business Panel reports to the Non-Marine Committee.

-- 3.2 The Engineering Business Panel is established in order to represent and promote the interests of the writers of Engineering (Construction) business within the Lloyd's market.
-The applicable Risk Codes are CA, CB and CC. - 3.3 The Panel has the following roles: - 3.3.1 to promote efficient operation and the highest technical standards in the Engineering (Construction) sector; - 3.3.2 to represent the interests of practitioners in this sector to Lloyd's and other organisations relevant to the sector in the UK and overseas; - 3.3.3 to respond to requests from practitioners in this sector, the LMA Executive, Policy Committees and other committees and panels for advice and recommendations on issues and, where necessary, raise with any organisation or individual issues with which that organisation or individual may be able to assist; - 3.3.4 in relation to any LMA model wordings or model agreements, to consult with practitioners in the relevant sectors or classes of business, both representatives of LMA Members and, as appropriate, external persons or organisations, and following this to publish such model wording or agreement on the LMA website and, if a policy wording, in the Lloyd's Wordings Repository, in order to promote the highest level of market efficiency and standards for the benefit of LMA Members, practitioners, policyholders and their representatives and other counterparties of LMA Members. - 3.4 The Panel will fulfil this role by: - 3.4.1 being constituted so as to be representative of the interest of the Engineering (Construction) sector; - 3.4.2 meeting on a regular basis with planned agendas and minutes of proceedings; and - 3.4.3 publishing a summary of its work from time to time on the LMA's website by way of summary minutes of its meetings or an annual summary.
+- 3.2 The International Casualty Reinsurance Business Panel is established in order to represent and promote the interests of the writers of Casualty Treaty Reinsurance business within the Lloyd's market, worldwide excluding cedants domiciled in the USA, including but not necessarily limited to business under Risk Codes XG and XM. - 3.3 The Panel has the following roles: - 3.3.1 to promote efficient operation and the highest technical standards in the International Casualty Treaty Reinsurance sector; - 3.3.2 to represent the interests of practitioners in this sector to Lloyd's and other organisations relevant to the sector in the UK and overseas; - 3.3.3 to respond to requests from practitioners in this sector, the LMA Executive, Policy Committees and other committees and panels for advice and recommendations on issues and, where necessary, raise with any organisation or individual issues with which that organisation or individual may be able to assist; - 3.3.4 in relation to any LMA model wordings or model agreements, to consult with practitioners in the relevant sectors or classes of business, both representatives of LMA Members and, as appropriate, external persons or organisations, and following this to publish such model wording or agreement on the LMA website and, if a policy wording, in the Lloyd's Wordings Repository, in order to promote the highest level of market efficiency and standards for the benefit of LMA Members, practitioners, policyholders and their representatives and other counterparties of LMA Members. - 3.4 The Panel will fulfil this role by: - 3.4.1 being constituted so as to be representative of the interest of the International Casualty Treaty Reinsurance sector; - 3.4.2 meeting on a regular basis with planned agendas and minutes of proceedings; and - 3.4.3 publishing a summary of its work from time to time on the LMA's website by way of summary minutes of its meetings or an annual summary.